 Applications of Distributed Ledger Technology to Investment Management

-A cryptocurrency is an electronic currency which enables payments to be sent between users without passing through a central authority, such as a bank or payment gateway.
-Cryptocurrencies allow near-real- time transactions between parties, with verification based on cryptography.
+A cryptocurrency is an electronic currency that enables payments to be sent between users without passing through a central authority, such as a bank or payment gateway.
+Cryptocurrencies allow near-real-time transactions between parties, with verification based on cryptography.

 Tokenization is the process of converting rights to an asset, say stocks, bonds, or even a building into a digital token on a blockchain.
 DLT streamlines this process by creating a single, digital record of ownership with which to verify ownership title and authenticity, including all historical transactions related to the asset.